ulli-kroll/rtw88-usb/README.md

 # rtw88-usb

-It's under GPL license and welcome to upstream to the Linux kernel if you want.
+It's under GPL license, and please feel free to use it.
+Also welcome to upstream to the Linux kernel if you want, and please refer to the branch, for_kernel_upstream, which meets the Linux coding style, and may be easier to upstream.

+Thank to many people's kind help on this project.

 Driver for 802.11ac USB Adapter with chipset:
   RTL88x2BU / RTL88x2CU